-Mercy College, Dobbs Ferry, NY, M.S. in Occupational Therapy
+Joselin Feriah, PT attended Mercy College, Dobbs Ferry, NY, where she received her M.S. in Occupational Therapy.

-Joselin has worked 15 years in Occupational Therapy for 15 years and has worked in various settings including hospitals, skilled nursing facilities, and outpatient therapy settings.
+Joselin has worked in Occupational Therapy for 15 years and has worked in various settings including hospitals, skilled nursing facilities, and outpatient therapy settings.
 Joselin has worked as a hand therapist for the last 5 years.
 She is a Certified Hand Therapist and a member of the American Society of Hand Therapists.
 She relocated from Houston in 2013 and has been employed with Greater Therapy Centers North Lewisville location since then.

 In her free time, she enjoys spending time with family and friends, traveling, water activities, painting, and decorating.